skrabe/OmegleAI/README.md

 The text is also stripped of interpunction signs and put in lowercase to look more "legit" like an internet user.
 ## 💻Automatization

-The topics are automatically inserted and it automatically starts searching for a chat, hence why the topics need to be changed in the code itself.
+The topics are automatically inserted and it automatically starts searching for a chat.
-If the other person skips the chat, or perhaps even you, the program itself is going to start a new conversation.
+If the other person skips the chat, or perhaps even you, the program itself is going to start a new conversation until closed.

 ## 🚩Requirements